frederickalonso/rfactor2-tgm-community-tire-development/TGM_REALTIME_PARAMETERS_REFERENCE.md

 **Tuning Guidelines:**
 - **Range:** 0.0 - 0.2
-- **Increase:** More track temperature influence, tire temperature more affected by hot/cold track
+- **Increase:** More track temperature influence, tire temperature is more affected by the hot/cold track
-- **Decrease:** Less track temperature influence, tire temperature less affected by track temperature
+- **Decrease:** Less track temperature influence, tire temperature is less affected by track temperature

 **Real-World Impact:**
-- Higher values: Tire temperature more affected by hot/cold track
+- Higher values: Tire temperature is more affected by a hot/cold track
-- Lower values: Tire temperature less affected by track temperature
+- Lower values: Tire temperature is less affected by track temperature

 ---